sarahciston/shequalifies/posts/field2-dataIds.md

 "Strapped around the face, this mask transforms the wearer’s head into an instrument for drawing.
 Horn has described wearing it: ‘All pencils are about two inches long and produce the profile of my face in three dimensions...I move my body rhythmically from left to right in front of a white wall.
 The pencils make marks on the wall the image of which corresponds to the rhythm of my movements.’
 The spike-like pencils make this one of Horn’s more threatening works.
 However, it is linked to the feather masks, as feather quills were also once used for writing." [--Tate gallery label, 2004](https://www.tate.org.uk/art/artworks/horn-pencil-mask-t07847)
 {: .fs-3 }

-_wearable non-digital technology, prosthesis, to extend the reach of the body also encumbers the body, creates data, makes a mark or trace_
+_wearable non-digital technology, to extend the reach of the body also encumbers the body, also creates data, makes a mark or trace, prosthesis_

 </div>

-#### Jones
-TECHNOPHENOMENOLOGICAL
->The body is not "surface" representation to be performed with or against the grain of some core identity nor as pure immanence that can be transcended through thought or virtual technologies, but rather complex enactment of the mortal, and ultimately corruptible and finite, self.
-The body/ self is technophenomenological: fully mediated through the vicissitudes of bio- and communications technologies, and fully engaged with the social (what Merleau-Ponty would call "enworlded").
-The body /self is hymenal, reversible, simultaneously both subject and object” (Jones 1998, 235)
+What Amelia Jones (1998) calls “body art” are intersubjective performative practices that decenter the individualist Cartesian subject of modernism (1).
+Importantly, in these works as she views them, the body is not a "representation to be performed with or against the grain of some core identity nor as pure immanence that can be transcended through thought or virtual technologies” (235).
+Instead, she argues that body art practices ground us interrelationally through their mediating technology:

-expands technophenomenological, body practices help ground our interrelationality
->"[This kind of work] ultimately points to an expansion of the phenomenological relation to a technophenomenological relation that intertwines intersubjectivity with interobjectivity: we are enworlded via the envelopment of our bodies in space, the touch of our hands on a keyboard, the stroke of our gaze on the video screen.
-Seemingly paradoxically, given the conventional association of technology with disembodiment and disengagement from the world, recent body-oriented practices have increasingly mobilized and highlighted this reversibility, using the artists' own body/self as both subject and object, as multiplicitous, particular, and unfixable, and engaging with audiences in increasingly interactive ways. [...]
-Rather than projecting immanence onto the other, such a practice embraces the flesh (but specifically as enworlded and intersubjectively determined rather than somehow "essential" or in itself transcendent). ” (Jones 1998, 239)
+>[This kind of work] ultimately points to an expansion of the phenomenological relation to a technophenomenological relation that intertwines intersubjectivity with interobjectivity: we are enworlded via the envelopment of our bodies in space, the touch of our hands on a keyboard, the stroke of our gaze on the video screen.
+Seemingly paradoxically, given the conventional association of technology with disembodiment and disengagement from the world, recent body-oriented practices have increasingly mobilized and highlighted this reversibility, using the artists' own body/self as both subject and object, as multiplicitous, particular, and unfixable, and engaging with audiences in increasingly interactive ways.
+(239)

-**also makes it political**
->"Such an acknowledgment forces us to experience ourselves as not only in the  world, but as also belonging to it and thus owing it something: as fully contingent bodies/selves who are responsible for the effects our behaviors and perceptions have on others and aware of our reactions to other subjects and objects in the world.
-This technophenomenological understanding of the body/ self poses it as deeply socialized and politicized” (Jones 1998, 239–240).
+Further, she points out that a technophenomenological viewpoint allows, or requires, us to acknowledge its material stakes, "to experience ourselves as not only in the world, but as also belonging to it and thus owing it something: as fully contingent bodies/selves who are responsible for the effects our behaviors and perceptions have on others and aware of our reactions to other subjects and objects in the world.
+This technophenomenological understanding of the body/self poses it as deeply socialized and politicized” (239–240).
+This view connects with Sarah Kember and Johanna Zylinska's focus on mediation as the primary way of "being-in and emerging-with the world" (23) and with media objects as but temporary stabilizations of that flow (21), which allows for a more ethical relationship with technology and with each other.
+They argue:

-ppl connect through tech, interobjectivity
->“high-tech media act via interfaces that mark the artwork as a site of the exchange between subjects, the site of joining between subjects and objects, the locus where intersubjectivity reverses into what Vivian Sobchack has called interobjectvity vice versa” (Jones 1998, 236)

-self performance engages self with other, why artist performance w tech matters
->“it is the very narcissism of the performance of the self that inexorably engages the self in the other: our self-conception, our self-performance can only take place through our phenomenological assumption of subjectivity (or moments of subjective engagement) via others in the world” (Jones 1998, 238)

-unfixed self in later body art entangled with tech
+>From this critical cybernetic perspective, the human is seen as having always been technological, or having always been mediated.
+To put it differently, technology and media are precisely what makes us human. [...] this position allows for a better understanding of what we have posited in this book as the relationality of the world—--of which we are part. [...]
+All this is not to say that in the universe of complex relations between human and nonhuman beings “anything goes” and that all connections are equally good.
+But seeing ourselves as always already connected, as being part of the system—--rather than as masters of the universe to which all beings are inferior—--is an important step in developing a more critical and a more responsible relationship to the world, to what we call 'man,' 'nature,' and 'technology'.
+It is also a promise of the emergence of some more productive media relations and media environments.
+(194)

->“While the earlier artists had focused obsessively (if, in the case of the male artists, often unconsciously or uncritically) on the body's role in self-other relations through structures of narcissism and the rhetoric of the pose, these younger artists tend to explore the body/ self as technologized, specifically unnatural,and fundamentally unfixable in identity or subjective/ objective meaning in the world: [...]
-This "posthuman" body/self is thoroughly particularized, its gender, sexuality, sexual orientation, race, ethnicity, class, and other identifications insistently enunciated within the intersubjective structures established by the body-oriented practice” (Jones 1998, 199).
+They call this always-already mediated state "originary technicity" and connect it to our dependence on each other as an ethical imperative: "Originary technicity can thus be understood as a condition of openness to what is not part of the human, of having to depend on alterity [...] to fully constitute and actualize one’s being.
+But this imperative to get outside of oneself and to be technical, that is, to bring things forth, to create, is perhaps also an ethical injunction to create well" (17--18).
+For Jones, it is paradoxically through deep engagement with "knowing thyself" that a technophenomenological data body artist might access this alterity.
+She says, "it is the very narcissism of the performance of the self that inexorably engages the self in the other: our self-conception, our self-performance can only take place through our phenomenological assumption of subjectivity (or moments of subjective engagement) via others in the world" (238).
+Of course, she also points out that this self for more recent artists is much more unmoored, "technologized, specifically unnatural, and fundamentally unfixable in identity or subjective/objective meaning in the world: [...]
+This "posthuman" body/self is thoroughly particularized, its gender, sexuality, sexual orientation, race, ethnicity, class, and other identifications insistently enunciated within the intersubjective structures established by the body-oriented practice" (199).

-What Jones calls “body art” are “a set of performative practices that, through such intersubjective engagement, instantiate the dislocation or decentering of the Cartesian subject of modernism.”
-However, not a body that is set off from an original "authentic body"
->“No 'original' body is assumed at any point of such a project, no body to be ‘freed’ from opp essive representations (as would have been the case in much early feminist body art and theories of representation)” (Jones 1998, 200)
->"body art projects can develop a new (implicitly feminist) reading praxis that is suspicious of the assumptions and privileges embedded in and veiled by conventional, masculinist models of artistic interpretation" (Jones 1998, 15) _and cultural ...being?_

-her claim is speculative, hopeful
->“this claim is rather utopian; the effects of these works will of course depend on how they are contextualized and who experiences and engages with them” (Jones 1998, 203).

 <div class="artist">